 - Professor of Medicine

 Fabry disease, also called Anderson-Fabry disease, is the second most prevalent lysosomal storage disorder after Gaucher's disease.
 It is an X-linked inborn error of the glycosphingolipid metabolic pathway.
 This results in accumulation of globotriaosylceramide (Gb3) within lysosomes in a wide variety of cells, thereby leading to the protean manifestations of the disease [1,2].

 There is no cure for Fabry disease.
-Treatment with recombinant alpha-galactosidase A (alpha-Gal A), the enzyme that is deficient in patients with Fabry disease, is available and should be considered for eligible individuals, although the impact of enzyme replacement therapy on mortality is unknown.
+Recombinant alpha-galactosidase A (alpha-Gal A), the enzyme that is deficient in patients with Fabry disease, and migalastat hydrochloride, an oral pharmacological chaperone that facilitates trafficking of alpha-Gal A to lysosomes, are therapeutic options for eligible individuals.
+The impact of these therapies on mortality is unknown.